trapexit/mergerfs/README.md

 **NOTE:** Options are evaluated in the order listed so if the options are **func.rmdir=rand,category.action=ff** the **action** category setting will override the **rmdir** setting.

-###srcpoints###
+###srcmounts###

-The source points argument is a colon (':') delimited list of paths.
-To make it simpler to include multiple source points without having to modify your [fstab](http://linux.die.net/man/5/fstab) we also support [globbing](http://linux.die.net/man/7/glob). **The globbing tokens MUST be escaped when using via the shell else the shell itself will probably expand it.**
+The source mounts argument is a colon (':') delimited list of paths.
+To make it simpler to include multiple source mounts without having to modify your [fstab](http://linux.die.net/man/5/fstab) we also support [globbing](http://linux.die.net/man/7/glob). **The globbing tokens MUST be escaped when using via the shell else the shell itself will probably expand it.**

 ```
 $ mergerfs /mnt/disk\*:/mnt/cdrom /media/drives
 ```

-The above line will use all points in /mnt prefixed with *disk* and the directory *cdrom*.
+The above line will use all mount points in /mnt prefixed with *disk* and the directory *cdrom*.

 In /etc/fstab it'd look like the following: